Bunker Heights: Production

-The film was conceived, produced, and shot in secret throughout 2023 with a budget of $30,000.
+The film was conceived, produced, and shot in secret with a budget of $30,000.

 The movie was shot in various locations in the United States, including Knoxville, Tennessee; Cleveland, Ohio; Cincinnati, Ohio; and Miami County, Ohio.

 Ex-Megadeth bassist David Ellefson executive-produced and appears in the film along with fellow musicians Vinnie Dombroski (Sponge) and Violent J (Insane Clown Posse).
+It has been regarded by Dread Central as being a spiritual successor to the 1984 film C.H.U.D..

+Release

-The teaser trailer and poster art were released in early January 2024.
+The teaser trailer and poster art were released in January 2024.
+In January 2026, the film's full trailer premiered on JCW Lunacy, a television program produced by Juggalo Championship Wrestling.
+The trailer made its online debut through Dread Central in August 2026.

+Bunker Heights is scheduled to be released worldwide on Blu-ray, DVD, and digital by MVD Entertainment Group on October 13, 2026.